Google Updates API Kits and how SDKs can hold them accountable

 - Do not whitelist IP addresses

 In addition to the above basic practices, Google has developed a Gmail-centric email auditing API.
 This Gmail SDK suite is available to help developers handle all stages of the email monitoring process.
 This can help SDK developer teams to work together to test the products they are publishing in a real end-user environment.
-The more compliance you exercise in the workroom, the more likely you are to pass final checks and balances when you go to file an application for audit and approval.
+The more compliance you exercise in the workroom, the more likely you are to pass final checks and balances when you go to apply for audit and approval.

 All GSuite developers and SDK publishers are encouraged to follow these basic protocols to stay secure.
 These are not exactly compliance requisites, but you run the risk of opening up little compliance breaches when you stray from the standard protocols.